Xavier308/Arduino/Arduino_Uno/Mind_Controller_Trainer/README.md

 - **Pulley System with Metal Ball**: The physical manifestation of your mental effort.

-The Arduino code (written in C) receives attention level values from the NeuroSky headset via Bluetooth.
+The Arduino code (written in C++) receives attention level values from the NeuroSky headset via Bluetooth.
 The headset measures your concentration level on a scale from 0-100, and the Arduino maps these values to servo positions.
 As your concentration increases, the servo rotates to a wider angle, pulling up the metal ball on the pulley system.
 The more you focus, the higher the ball rises!

 When your attention level is low (0-10), the servo moves to 0°.
 At maximum concentration (90-100), the servo rotates to 180°, lifting the ball to its highest position.
 This creates a visual feedback loop - seeing the ball rise encourages even deeper concentration.